French aircraft carrier Charles de Gaulle: Operations against Islamic State

-In 2020, while continuing Opération Chammal in the Eastern Mediterranean, Charles de Gaulle was joined by the US Navy Arleigh Burke-class destroyer Ross.
+In 2020, while continuing Opération Chammal in the Eastern Mediterranean, Charles de Gaulle was joined by the United States Navy Arleigh Burke-class destroyer Ross.
 They joined forces on Operation Inherent Resolve, an international coalition against the Daesh.
 Throughout the mission, the carrier strike group was joined by allied navy vessels from Germany, Belgium, Denmark, Greece, Spain, the Netherlands and Portugal.
 The cooperation illustrated common operational efficiency in the Mediterranean.
 During the operation, the Charles de Gaulle carrier group, its 2,000-member crew, a Durance-class tanker and a Hellenic Navy frigate docked at the Port of Limassol for a five-day port call.
 The President of Cyprus, Nicos Anastasiades, and ambassador Isabelle Dumont addressed the aircraft crew in the presence of Captain Guillaume Pinget.

 Mission Clemenceau

 The aircraft carrier led the carrier strike group Task Force 473 on a five-month long operation that began in March 2019, through the Mediterranean Sea.
 Aircraft from Charles de Gaulle participated in the last major combat against the Islamic State in the Battle of Baghuz Fawqani and then sailed for the Indian Ocean.
 Arriving in Singapore on 28 May, the aircraft carrier participated in a bilateral exercise with the Singapore Armed Forces.